justesen/kattis/README.md

-# kattis
+# Kattis
-My solutions to Kattis problems
+My solutions to Kattis problems (https://open.kattis.com).

+For each directory here, find the corresponding problem definition at `open.kattis.com/problems/<directory>`.